 Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortized cost.
 Regular purchases and sales of financial assets are recognized on the trade-date, being the date the Company commits to purchase the asset.
-The Company's non-derivative financial liabilities include accounts payable and loans payable.
+The Company's non-derivative financial liabilities include accounts payable, loans payable and security deposits.